openfisca/openfisca-doc/README.md

 OpenFisca is a versatile microsimulation software.

-It is published under the [GNU Affero General Public License version 3.0](http://www.gnu.org/licenses/agpl-3.0.html).
+It is published under the [GNU Affero General Public Licence](http://www.gnu.org/licenses/agpl.html) version 3 or later.